-- Designating authorities should make their list of designated, proscribed, dissolved, or banned organisations both public and easily accessible.
+- Make their list of designated, proscribed, dissolved, or banned organisations both public and easily accessible.
+Whilst conducting this research, it was sometimes very hard to locate the designation lists those countries employed, not only hindering our work but also the implementation of the consequences of listings.
 In addition, they should ensure their listing procedures are transparent, making clear reference to the legislative provision which underpins the lists, the legal and practical consequences for listed entities, and the appeal and review processes in place.
 We further recommend that designating bodies implement a system whereby such decisions and relevant evidence can be made available for judicial inspection and oversight. - Ensure that there is a separate listing process for the designation of terrorist groups that does not conflate these listings with groups that are anti-constitutional, subject to political proscription, or any other status that is not terrorist.
 This would ensure that the greater stringency of counterterrorism measures, whether online or offline, is not applied to groups that are not terrorist in nature, and thereby forestall breaches of human rights law by engaging in disproportionate action.

-Clarity on the online terrorist content
+Clarity on the online terrosit content

-- Enforce a three-layered system to adjudicate illegal content in the rule of law.
-This would be content that is produced by a designated or proscribed organisation that leads to the commission of a terrorist offence.
-This can then be enforced by a regulatory body which makes this implementable for tech companies and a Classification Office that bans specific material so the adjudication of what constitutes as terrorist content is made by public entities rather than private entities. - Explicitly state in statutory form that online content which incites violence is illegal where it is already illegal offline, and thus ensure that offline and online laws applicable to speech are aligned.
-This in tandem with designation will ensure that terrorist content which incites violence, but that is not created by a designated entity, can be identified and moderated as such.
+- Enforce a three-layered system where legislation reflects that terrorist content that is produced by a designated or proscribed organisation that leads to the commission of a terrorist offence is illegal.
+This can then be enforced by a regulatory body which makes this implementable for tech companies and a Classification Office that bans specific material so the adjudication of what constitutes as terrorist content is made by public entities rather than private entities. - Explicitly state in statutory form that online content which incites violence is illegal, and thus ensure no online disapplication of laws applicable to speech offline.
+This in tandem with designation will ensure that content that is not created by a designated entity, but is still terrorist in nature, can be identified and moderated as such.

 - Provide concrete examples of content that are illegal under such a framework and content that has been implicated in successful prosecutions to aid tech company moderators' understanding in what should be removed on legal grounds.
-This can be done by creating an institution such as the Classification Office in New Zealand. - Provide a clear definition of "terrorist content" in online regulation or Terrorism Acts to ensure that, with a basis in principles established by law, tech companies can direct their moderation efforts at content that otherwise falls out of the scope of designated terrorist groups.
-Provision might, for example, be made to automatically designate lone actors as terrorists, so that material from lone actors committing an attack, including manifestos and livestreams, is by default illegal and tech companies therefore entitled to remove it.
-This is vital to ensure that online counterterrorism becomes better at removing far-right terrorist material. - We recommend countries' classification office to have a content repository that has copies of material that gets banned as terrorist content as well as material that has been used for successful war crimes or terrorist prosecutions.
+This can be done by an institution like the Classification Office in New Zealand. - We recommend countries' classification office to have a content repository that has copies of material that gets banned as terrorist content as well as material that has been used for successful war crimes or terrorist prosecutions.
 This will help tech companies understand what type of material is illegal and inform them about what type of material has been useful for criminal prosecutions of terrorist offences, as it may be hard for platforms to understand what material they should archive as digital evidence.
-The Terrorist Content Analytics Platform (TCAP) will support this by creating an archive of verified terrorist content with a page on material that has been used for criminal prosecutions of terrorist offences as well as war crimes.
+The Terrorist Content Analytics Platform (TCAP) will support this by creating an archive of verified terrorist content with a page on material that has been used for criminal prosecutions of terrorist offences as well as war crimes. - Include civil society representatives, counterterrorism specialists, and human rights lawyers in the process of designating and delisting entities to allow a more nuanced approach with greater oversight from subject matter experts.